button-inc/service-development-toolkit/README.md

 - Create a pull request to the **develop** branch.

 To make it easier to accept your pull request, add tests where possible to ensure code is working as expected.
 Thank you for your contributions!

+## NOTE

+This branch contains a number of features that have been removed for the code base.
+They live here for posterity, and in case we want to reincorporate them into the toolkit in the future.